 5. Self-discipline and Perseverance

-The learning to play an instrument, including drumming, kids require dedication and perseverance.
-Children will develop self-discipline because they need regular practice to improve their skills.
+Learning to play an instrument, and especially learning to play the drums, requires dedication and perseverance.
+Children develop self-discipline because they need regular practice to improve their skills.

 These qualities are valuable and can provide lifelong benefits.